 A significant reduction in CO2 emissions

-So far, Thenamaris has taken advantage of more than 85% of slow steaming opportunities, and reduced fuel consumption by approximately 11%.
-Each reduction of one ton of fuel results in a reduction of 3.8 tons of CO2, which amounts to a significant reduction in CO2 emissions.
+So far, Thenamaris has taken advantage of more than 95% of slow steaming opportunities since 2015, and reduced fuel consumption by approximately 20%.
+Each reduction of one ton of heavy fuel oil results in a reduction of 3.2 tons of CO2, which amounts to a significant reduction in CO2 emissions.

-Slow steaming has enabled Thenamaris to reap benefits across the company.
-The Safety & Quality department has gained reductions in CO2, NOX and SOX.
-The Technical department is in a better position to optimize vessels’ performance and improve relevant KPIs, such as the Consumption & Duration Saving which tracks the financial savings derived from energy management initiatives.
-The Operations department can maximize voyage results, and the Chartering department can offer more competitive rates to charterers.
+Slow steaming enabled Thenamaris to reap benefits across the company.
+The Safety & Quality department gained reductions in CO2, NOx and SOx.
+The Technical department was in a better position to optimize vessels’ performance and improve relevant KPIs, such as the Consumption & Duration Saving which tracks the financial savings derived from energy management initiatives.
+The Operations department could maximize voyage results, and the Chartering department offered more competitive rates to charterers.

 Staying ahead of the curve

-By adopting the Becker Mewis Duct® system and slow steaming, Thenamaris has successfully improved its competitiveness while minimizing its environmental footprint.
+By adopting the Becker Mewis Duct® system along with other propulsive efficiency improvement devices and slow steaming, Thenamaris successfully improved its competitiveness while minimizing its environmental footprint.